gianvitodifilippo/DTasks/README.md

 - **Durable** – The execution state of a d-async method is persisted, ensuring it survives failures and restarts without losing progress.
 - **Damn, that's amazing!** – Because you get all of this without any new major abstractions — just pure `async`/`await` magic!

-## 🚀 Getting started
+## Getting started

 **DTasks** is an *experimental* library, currently in its pre-alpha stage.
 At this point, it's *not ready* to be integrated in any .NET project, as some of its features are still in development.
-Despite this, you can already explore its capabilities through the provided [samples](./samples), so it's recommended that you check them out and, if you're curious, play with them a bit.
+Despite this, you can already explore its capabilities through the provided [samples](./samples), so it's recommended that you try them out and, if you're curious, play with them a bit.

 **DTasks** was made public at this early stage to gather feedback from the community.
 And also because getting it this far took a lot of effort!

+For more details on the current status of the project and what’s coming next, check out the [roadmap](./ROADMAP.md).
+If you feel that something is missing, please [reach out](#contributing).
 Any thoughts or contributions are more than welcome.

-## 🧪 Samples
+## Samples

 Currently, **DTasks** integrates with ASP.NET Core only, but it has the potential to run in other environments in the future (for example, Azure Functions).
 There are two samples that showcase how you can write asynchronous endpoints.
 Async endpoints are HTTP methods that may not immediately return the operation's result but instead provide a way for the client to be notified or retrieve the result later.